RajatYadav01/noter/README.md

 - The audio input is transcribed to text using the **Browser Web Speech API**.
 - Form handling is done with proper **validation** both at the client and server side.
-- **JSON Web Token (JWT)** is used for serverless authentication.
-A token is issued to the user during the log in process and after the token expires the user is logged out automatically.
+- An **HttpOnly cookie** is used for secure authentication.
+The cookie is set by the server during the login process and automatically sent with each subsequent request.
+Once the session expires, the cookie becomes invalid and the user is logged out automatically.
 - User can sort the created notes in chronological or reverse chronological order using the **Sort** button based on the creation timestamp of the notes.
 - Proper **pagination** is provided for viewing all the notes.
 - User can type anything in the **Search bar** to search notes across all the notes by typing the title and the content of the note which updates the page view with the note search results in real-time.